 Getting Your Driver’s License Back Today

 If you have been arrested for DUI, you have 10 days to preserve your driving privileges.
 You must act quickly or face mandatory “hard-time” (no driving whatsoever).
 If this is your first DUI arrest, then you may benefit from a new law that will allow you to immediately reinstate your driving privileges to business purposes only status.
-You must (1) sign up for DUI school in person, (2) not hold a commercial driver’s license and (3) file a Request for Eligibility Review at the any local Bureau of Administrative Review (BAR) office listed on the back of your DUI ticket, all within 10 days following the date of your arrest.
+You must (1) sign up for DUI school, (2) not hold a commercial driver’s license and (3) file a Request for Eligibility Review at the any local Bureau of Administrative Review (BAR) office listed on the back of your DUI ticket, all within 10 days following the date of your arrest.
 This will enable you to immediately reinstate your driver’s license.
 Call our DUI law firm and let us guide you through this process.